Sewer Rehabilitation by CIPP (2022)

 Carry-Over works from 2020 in Kingscourt:

-- View the 2020 CIPP Project Progress Map to see the outstanding works.
+- View the 2020 CIPP Project Progress Map to see completed sewer lines.

 New Works for 2021 in Strathcona Park, Grenville Park, Hillendale, Calvin Park and Polson Park:

-- Project Overview Notices were sent out in mid-March.
+- Initial Project Overview Notices were sent out in mid-March.

 - View the 2021 CIPP Project Progress Map to see the specific locations with planned works and if your property will be impacted by this work.